rocky-linux/documentation/docs/guides/security/systemd_hardening.md

 ## Analysis

-`systemd` includes a great tool that gives a quick overview on overall security configuration of a `systemd` unit.
+`systemd` includes a great tool that gives a quick overview of the overall security configuration of a `systemd` unit.
 `systemd-analyze security` provides a quick overview of the security configuration of a `systemd` unit.
 Here is the score of a freshly installed `httpd`:

 ```bash